arvindshmicrosoft/SQLCallStackResolver/readme.md

 # Installation
 Please refer to the Releases section for a ready-to-run set of binaries.
 As of release 1.5 there is no external installation required other than .NET Framework 4.6.1 or above.
 We now include the [msdia140.dll](https://blogs.msdn.microsoft.com/calvin_hsia/2016/07/30/whats-in-a-pdb-file-use-the-debug-interface-access-sdk/) and [XELite](https://www.nuget.org/packages/Microsoft.SqlServer.XEvent.XELite/) as part of the ZIP file with the rest of the binaries.

+It may be necessary to register the msdia140.dll which is included in the ZIP to prevent .NET exceptions when running the tool.
+To do this, open an administrative command prompt and use <a href="https://support.microsoft.com/en-us/help/249873/how-to-use-the-regsvr32-tool-and-troubleshoot-regsvr32-error-messages/"> regsvr32 </a> to register this specific DLL such as:

+	regsvr32 "C:\Tools\SQLCallstackResolver\SQLCallStackResolver.1.5\msdia140.dll"

 # Usage
 The tool comes with some pre-populated examples in the textboxes, just follow that example with your real-world stack(s).